 Final Verdict

 In conclusion, gymnastics is definitely a sport.
-It involves physical exertion and skill, and can be performed on an individual or team basis.
-It is governed by the FIG and is one of the toughest sports in the world.
-Whether you are a gymnast or simply a fan, gymnastics is a truly spectacular sport that is worth watching and appreciating.
+It involves physical exertion and skill and can be performed on an individual or team basis.
+Despite the reservations, some people have around judges scoring, generally, competitions are scored fairly and accurately.
+Whether you are a gymnast or simply a fan, gymnastics is a truly spectacular sport worth watching and appreciating.

 Latest Articles: